Slovenian Presidency of the Council of the EU 2021

 In the second half of 2021, Slovenia will hold the Presidency of the Council of the EU for the second time.
 We have already started the preparations for this very demanding project, as we have to ensure in a timely manner that all security, technical and logistics requirements for the organisation of meetings in Slovenia are fulfilled, along with designing activities for the promotion of Slovenia.

-The key content-related task of the presidency country is to manage the work of the Council, particularly directing the legislative work of the EU and formulating the joint positions of the Council for talks with the European Parliament as the co-legislator and with the European Commission.
-The presidency must ensure compliance with legislative procedures and impartially direct harmonisation among Member States.
+The key content-related task of the presidency country is to manage the work of the Council, particularly by directing the legislative work of the EU and formulating the joint positions of the Council regarding talks with the European Parliament as the co-legislator, as well as with the European Commission.
+The presidency must ensure compliance with legislative procedures and impartially direct harmonisation among the Member States.
 It is expected to act as an honest and neutral broker that does not emphasise its own national interests but strives for common solutions.

-The content and scope of the legislation considered during a presidency depend on the initiatives of the European Commission and political priority areas of Member States, the Council and other institutions.
-There are 500 to 700 legislative proposals considered during each 6-month period.
-Statistically, one-third of all legislative proposals on which negotiations are held are adopted under the presidency of one Member State, as the regular legislative procedure takes on average one to two years.
+The content and scope of the legislation considered during a presidency depend on the EU Strategic Agenda initiatives of the European Commission.
+There are 500 to 700 legislative proposals considered during each six-month period.
+Statistically, one-third of all legislative proposals on which negotiations are held are adopted under the presidency of one Member State, as the regular legislative procedure takes one to two years on average.

 A Trio Presidency comprises the three Member States that assume the presidency of the Council of the EU in succession.
 To keep work and leadership as smooth as possible during this 18-month period and to pursue common EU policy objectives, the trio, in cooperation with other EU institutions, sets long-term goals and draws up a joint 18-month work programme and priorities.
 On the basis of this programme, each of the three countries prepares its own more detailed six-month programme.